CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (b) Is segregated for the purpose of carrying on specific activities or attaining certain objectives in accordance with applicable restrictions or limitations as provided by statute and related administrative rules.

-Rev 1701.10 “Program” means activities, operations or organizational units directed to attaining specific purposes or objectives.
+Rev 1701.17 “Program” means activities, operations, or organizational units directed to attaining specific purposes or objectives.

-Rev 1701.11 “Uniform chart of accounts” means the account titles, descriptions and numbering system expressed in this chapter established by the department in accordance with RSA 21-J:13, IV.
+Rev 1701.18 “Uniform chart of accounts” means the account titles, descriptions, and numbering classification system expressed in this chapter established by the department in accordance with RSA 21-J:13, IV.

 PART Rev 1702 METHOD AND BASIS OF ACCOUNTING AND GENERALLY ACCEPTED